 LinkedIn recommendations are written references supporting your work.

 Job seekers should include a variety of recommendations on their profile to show that others respect the quality of their work.

 You can request these recommendations from clients, colleagues, professors, coaches, fellow volunteers, and subordinates as well as people who have supervised your work.

 To encourage people to give you endorsements, give your LinkedIn contacts endorsements first.
-This way, they will be more likely to provide you with one in return.
+This way, they’ll be more likely to provide you with one in return.

-Further Reading: Q&A: How Far Back Should A Resume Go (FOR WORK HISTORY) 2020?
+Further Reading: Q&A: How Far Back Should A Resume Go (For Work History)?